animatlabs/animatlabs.github.io/_drafts/2027-04-05-dwg-dxf-acadsharp-dotnet.md

 ---
 title: "Reading AutoCAD Files in .NET: DWG and DXF with ACadSharp"
 excerpt: >-
-  "Parse real DWG and DXF files without AutoCAD installed -- extract layers, entities, text, and dimensions.
-All in C# with a 636-star MIT library."
+  Parse real DWG and DXF files without AutoCAD installed.
+Extract layers, entities, text, and dimensions.
+All in C# with a 636-star MIT library.
 categories:
   - Technical
   - .NET